Women's Center Racial Equity Strategic Plan

 Goal 1: Authentic engagement across all identity groups.

-Creating authentic and trust-based outreach and services in our community, making the most marginalized members of the community the center of our design.
+Goal 3: Creating authentic and trust-based outreach and services in our community, making the most marginalized members of the community the center of our design. - Infrastructure and sustainability

 The Women’s Center at Virginia Tech is a mission-driven and responsive campus organization that has a vast and deeply positive reputation both locally and in the national movement to end sexism, patriarchy and gender-based violence.
 They have been able to pivot and fulfill their mission over three decades even through much organizational leadership change and trauma.
 The staff and leadership are strong, talented, and aware of the changes that need to occur to create a healthier work environment.
 The staff are committed to achieving and aligning the strategic priorities outlined in this plan.
 With specific attention and effort, they will be able to realize their newly laid out 2021-2024 strategic priorities.